wikindx/wikindx/website/web/src/content/customizing/templates.md

  - 1 indicates that the number of levels should be reduced by 1.
  - 2 indicates that the number of levels should be reduced by 2.
- - $ indicates that number of menu levels is mandatory and the user has no choice --useful where the template is to be used in special circumstances such as on mobile devices.
-Without a '$', read-only users will initially be presented with the number of menu levels set by the template designer and this can be overridden in _WIKINDX > Preferences_.
+ - $ indicates that number of menu levels is mandatory and the user has no choice -- useful where the template is to be used in special circumstances such as on mobile devices.
+Without a '$', read-only users will initially be presented with the number of menu levels set by the template designer and this can be overridden in __WIKINDX > Preferences__.

 If there is only one line in `config.txt` or the value of the line 1 is wrong, then 0 is assumed for line 1.